Grand Questions: Our Purpose and Place in the Universe

 - Where are we going?
 We are accelerating toward a postbiological state of being.

 - Why are we here?
 To further our personal, organizational, global, and universal adaptiveness, via both evolution and development

 - What shall we do with our lives?
 Use our strengths, build great teams, and steer toward personal, organizational, and global progress.
-We’ve offered a some tentative models for how we can make that progress, such as furthering the Five E’s, using the Eight Skills and advancing the Eight Goals.
+We’ve offered a some tentative models for how we can make that progress, such as using the Eight Skills, and advancing the Five Goals and Ten Values.